-Generic Name: methotrexate (meth-oh-TREX-sate)
+Generic Name: methotrexate (METH-oh-TREX-ate)

-Brand Name: Otrexup
+Brand Name: Examples include Otrexup and Rasuvo

 Methotrexate may cause severe and sometimes fatal side effects.
-These may include stomach, bowel, bone marrow, blood, liver, immune system, nerve, lung, kidney, or skin problems.
+These may include infection or stomach, bowel, bone marrow, blood, liver, immune system, nerve, lung, kidney, or skin problems.
 For this reason, methotrexate is only used to treat certain patients who have severe psoriasis or rheumatoid arthritis that is not relieved by other treatments.
 Your doctor will perform lab tests to check for side effects while you take methotrexate.
 Keep all doctor and lab appointments.
 Talk with your doctor and be sure you understand the risks and benefits of using methotrexate.